 Highlights: Adaptable, Alert, Loving

-No, the Alapaha Blue-Blood Bulldog doesn’t have blue blood, though that would be something spectacular.
-Rather, they’re called “blue blood” dogs because they were believed to represent a noble breed, at least according to the original breeder.
+No, the Alapaha Blue-Blood Bulldog doesn’t actually have blue blood.
+Though, that would be something spectacular.
+Rather, they’re called “blue blood” dogs because they were believed to represent a noble breed, according to the original breeder.

 The breeder, named Papa Buck Lane, is responsible for the blue blood Bulldog.
 He began by breeding his favorite dog, named Otto, through several generations (all named Otto).
 Even as Buck Lane passed away, his granddaughter continued the tradition.

 Physically, the Alapaha is bigger and stronger than the English Bulldogs.
 Plus, they were bred to have excellent work ethics.
 In the southern states, the Alapaha Blue-Blood Bulldogs served as herding dogs, hunters and guard dogs.